 In our view, a finding of a lack of "good moral character" should not be restricted to those acts that reflect moral turpitude.
-A more appropriate definition of the phrase requires an inclusion of acts and conduct which would cause a reasonable man to have substantial doubts about an individual's honesty, fairness, and respect for the rights of others and for the laws of the state and nation
+A more appropriate definition of the phrase requires an inclusion of acts and conduct which would cause a reasonable man to have substantial doubts about an individual's honesty, fairness, and respect for the rights of others and for the laws of the state and nation.

-- 22. The only evidence that suggests a flaw in Petitioner's moral character is his admitted use of marijuana on seven occasions before he began his employment as a correctional officer in 1987. - 23.
+- 22. The only evidence that suggests a flaw in Petitioner's moral character is her admitted use of drugs and her admitted sale of one joint of marijuana as a high school sophomore ten years before she began her employment as a correctional officer in 1985. - 23.
 Under Rule 11B-27.0011(2), Florida Administrative Code, unlawful use of drugs conclusively establishes that an applicant is not of good moral character if the unlawful use of drugs is "at a time proximate to" the application for certification or appointment.
 "Proximate" is defined as immediate, nearest or direct in relationship.
 Black's Law Dictionary, Fifth Edition, 1979, page 1103.
-The use of marijuana almost two years prior to his employment is not at a time proximate to the employment or the application for certification and does not conclusively establish that Petitioner is not of good moral character because of proximate drug usage. - 24.
-The unlawful use of drugs at a time remote from and not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use.
-The use of marijuana on one occasion almost two years before employment and on six other occasions as a 17 year old high school senior is too isolated and too remote to base a conclusion that the Petitioner does not have good moral character.
-This is particularly true in light of the very strong evidence of Petitioner's good moral character. - 25.
+The use of marijuana some ten years prior to her employment is not at a time proximate to the employment or the application for certification and does not conclusively establish that Petitioner is not of good moral character. - 24.
+The brief experimentation with drugs, which included the sale of one joint of marijuana, by a high school sophomore ten years before her employment as a correctional officer is too isolated and too remote to base a conclusion that the Petitioner does not have good moral character.
+This is particularly true in the face of very strong evidence establishing Petitioner's high moral character. - 25.
+The unlawful use of drugs at a time remote from and not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use. - 26.
 The overwhelming evidence presented by this record is that Petitioner possesses all the qualifications for certification as a correctional officer, including the qualification of good moral character.